maixnor/wu-quartz/content/Cash Flow Statement.md

 > Where money goes and where it comes from

+- starts with EBIT, adds all non-cash transactions afterwards
 - calculated yearly
 - all 3 cash flows added up are complete Cash Flow
 # Operations